business

 Records clerks face 78% automation risk — among the highest of any occupation.
 AI document management systems are already replacing core filing and classification tasks.
 Here is what 82,300 workers need to hear.

 Let's not sugarcoat this: 78% automation risk.
 If you're a records clerk, that number is among the highest we track across all 1,016 occupations in our database.
+There are only a handful of office roles where the data points this clearly toward replacement rather than augmentation, and yours is one of them.

 This isn't a future prediction — it's the current trajectory.
 And the honest conversation about what it means for 82,300 American records clerks is overdue.